10 Top Tips for Windows 10

 Windows Tip No. 10 - Using the Power User Menu

-Have you ever been hunting around for features, windows and basically anything that was so easy to find in the older versions of Windows but are hidden in the back of beyond in Windows 10.
+Have you ever been hunting around for features that were in older versions of windows and but are hidden in the back of beyond in Windows 10.
 If that is true for you then you might want to check out the Power User Menu.
 To access hold down the Windows key and X on the keyboard or you can right click on the small Windows icon bottom left.

 Make sure you check out our free Windows 10 Top Tips Video Tutorial to make sure that you getting all you need from these windows tips.